 What are Slicers in Power BI?

-Slicers are visual filters that enable us to see the summary only for the selected data sets.
+Slicers in excel are visual filters that enable us to see the summary only for the selected data sets.
 A slicer is an alternative way of filtering the data in the Power BI dashboard, with just click of the button we can filter the specific data easily.

 How to Add Slicers Filter in Power BI?